I often get asked about why I sell my books on Amazon. It’s fair to question, and I want to be honest with you about why I made this choice.

 How You Can Help

 I respect your personal choices.
 If you prefer not to use Amazon, I am always happy to provide the PDF version of my work.
 I sell the PDF copies at US$30.
-Just e-mail me.
+Please order through this FORM.

 Also, if you want a physical copy but do not want to buy from Amazon, you can ask your local library to buy my books.
 This is a great way to read my work without having to purchase it from a retailer you would rather avoid.